grimch/logidoclet/README.md

         ```
 3.  **Run the Maven javadoc plugin:**
     ```bash
-    mvn javadoc:javadoc
+    mvn clean javadoc:javadoc
     ```
     The Prolog documentation will be generated in the `examples/maven-usage/build/prolog-docs` directory.
+Output will be full output (inlcuding comments) and formatted.

 ---
 ## Developer Guide